Christos-Paraskeva/card_game/README.md

 - Clone this repo
 - Once the repo has been cloned, go to project root
-- Open SpecRunner.html to run the tests
+- Open SpecRunner.html in Chrome to run the tests
 - Open index.html in Chrome and use the console

 **Useful information:**